Rights of Juveniles in the Justice System in Bahrain

 • A person under 18 years old has been arrested or accused of a crime.

-• A juvenile is being held in an adult detention facility.
+• A juvenile is being held in an adult detention facility or questioned without a parent and lawyer.

-• Inform the authorities of the juvenile's age and provide identification if possible.
+• Inform the authorities of the juvenile's age and provide identification — the age determines which rules apply.

-• Ensure parents or guardians are notified immediately.
+• Ensure parents or guardians are notified and present before any questioning begins.

-• Request a lawyer — representation is mandatory for juveniles.
+• Request a lawyer immediately — representation is mandatory and non-waivable for juveniles.

-• If the juvenile is held with adults, report this immediately to the lawyer, prosecutor, or child protection authorities.
+• If the juvenile is held with adults or subjected to adult criminal procedures, report immediately to the lawyer, the NIHR, or the PDRC.

 What should you NOT do?

-• Do not accept adult criminal procedures for anyone under 18 — juvenile rules apply.
+• Do not accept adult criminal procedures for anyone under 18 — the 2021 Restorative Justice Law applies.

-• Do not share the juvenile's identity publicly — their privacy is protected by law.
+• Do not share the juvenile's identity — publishing their name, photo, or details violates their legally protected privacy.

 You came here to know your rights — help someone else know theirs.